bbauska/W3Cx-1of5-CSS.0x/README.md

 -   What HTML attribute does it use when it should use CSS instead?

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<h3 id="ch2-3-1">2.3.1 The anatomy of a CSS rule</h3>
+<h3 id="ch2-3-1">2.3.1 Anatomy of a CSS rule</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 In this module, we&#39;re going to focus on building out your CSS toolbox.

 First, we&#39;ll start with a simple review of HTML.

 Don&#39;t worry!
 In this course, we&#39;re always going to give you the HTML, but we want you to know what&#39;s going on.

 Then, we&#39;re going to meet the CSS rule and break down the pieces so you can start writing around.

 We&#39;ll start with the first part of the CSS rule, the property.

 The property is the part that helps control the look and feel:

 the font, the color,... things like that and then we&#39;ll meet the selector, the piece that attaches your CSS rule to a specific HTML element.

 And then finally, at the end of the module, you get to write your first CSS style specifically for a given HTML Web site.